jgnguy/yelp_dataset_project/README.md

 Then, store the mapper and reducer programs and the business.json and review.json files within the Yelp dataset inside the bucket.

-Next, create a cluster on AWS EMR, specifically choosing to create a Hadoop cluster.
+Next, navigate to EMR and create a cluster on AWS EMR, specifically choosing to create a Hadoop cluster.

 After the cluster initializes, go to Steps.
 Press on the 'Add Step' button and specify the 'Step type' to 'Streaming program'.